 Ingredients in Compost

 Multi-purpose composts contain a range of nutrients and minerals to help plants thrive.
 However, you should note how long the compost will continue to nourish your plant for.
-Most multi-purpose composts will provide nutritional value for 4-6 weeks.
+Most multi-purpose composts will provide nutritional value for around three months.

 The key ingredients to look out for are nitrogen, phosphorous and potassium.
 Broadly speaking, nitrogen helps with leaf growth, phosphate is for a strong root development, and potassium will encourage flowering and fruiting.

 Sometimes there will be additional ingredients like seaweed; seaweed contains a lot of micronutrients that are beneficial to both the aesthetic appearance of the plant and its general health.